byuweb/style-guide/byu-theme-components/footer/general-specs.md

 ## Size
 The Footer stretches full width by default, with the column and content area of the footer being constrained to 1200px.
 The height of the footer is set at 295px but is flexible with content.
-Content within the gray area footer is centered.

 ## Footer Column
 __Dividing Line:__ 1px tall 250px long (flexible)